 The ICU nurse inserts, maintains, and discontinues NG and DHTs.
 A provider inserts any permanent tubes like PEG or GJ tubes, while the nurse maintains it (administering meds through it, monitors for signs of infection, cleans it).

-Codes are very real events that often occur due to the vulnerability of the intensive care patient population.
+Code Blues are very real events that often occur in the intensive care setting due to the vulnerability of the intensive care patient population.
 When it comes to codes, you must remain calm and take it one step at a time.
 By this time, you should have your BLS/ACLS training.

 Don’t get overwhelmed by the number of people in the room.
 If this is your patient, focus on finding the intensivists or advanced practice providers, and give them as much information as you can about the patient.
 If this is your patient, you should have a general idea of why the patient came in and what brought them into the intensive care unit – present things such as the patient’s medical history, any recent changes you noticed in the last two hours, etc.